 We use two basic types of implants, a saline breast implant, and a silicone or gel breast implant.
 They both have a silicone shell; one is filled with saline during surgery, and the other comes pre-filled with silicone.
 Most plastic surgeons, including myself, and patients prefer the gel implant over the saline implant because the gel implants typically have a more natural “breast tissue” like feel and have a lower rate of “rippling” or folding of the shell wall.
 In thin patients or smaller breasted patients, the feel and shell wall characteristics are more important because the less breast tissue you have covering the implant, the more you will feel and see the underlying features of the implant.
 If you start off with large breasts and choose a smaller implant, your own natural breast tissue will do a good job of masking any implant feel a difference or rippling visibility and the differences between implants become less important.

 The most common shape and surface of the breast implant used is a smooth round implant.
 This is the one I prefer and use the most.

-When you come in for your consultation, you will be able to hold and feel the difference between breast implants.
+When you come in for your consultation in Brentwood, you will be able to hold and feel the difference between breast implants.
 I will be able to perform an exam and give you my opinion about your breast tissue coverage and help you to decide which implant may be best for you.

 Dr. Papillion’s Approach to Breast Augmentation